 - 6.1 All schools will deliver a science and Personal, Social, Health and Economic curriculum which will include elements of sex education.
-Sex education is not compulsory and parents can request for their child to be withdrawn from sessions covering this topic. - 6.2 The science and Personal, Social, Health and Economic curriculum delivered in each Academy will reference such subject content within sessions relating to the main external body parts, the human body as it grows from birth to old age (including puberty) and reproduction in some plants and animals.
+Whilst sex education is not compulsory and parents can request for their child to be withdrawn from PSHE sessions covering this topic, children cannot be withdrawn from sex education taught in science. - 6.2 The science and Personal, Social, Health and Economic curriculum delivered in each Academy will reference such subject content within sessions relating to the main external body parts, the human body as it grows from birth to old age (including puberty) and reproduction in some plants and animals.
 Please refer to the individual Academy's Relationships Education statement for further information.
 All Brooke Weston Trust primary academies deliver the sex education programme tailored to the age and the physical and emotional maturity of their students.